 The Chase Sapphire Preferred lets new cardholders earn a sign-up bonus of 60,000 points when you spend $4,000 on your card within three months of account opening.
-Because these points could be worth $750 when redeeming through Chase Ultimate Rewards, this bonus slightly beats out the Capital One Venture welcome bonus.
-The Venture card offers a bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
+Because these points could be worth $750 when redeeming through Chase Ultimate Rewards, this bonus matches the Capital One Venture welcome bonus.
+The Venture card offers a bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening, equal to $750 in travel.

-The Sapphire Preferred bonus has a much lower barrier to entry, but that’s not the only reason it’s more valuable.
-Valuations from The Points Guy show that Capital One miles are worth 1.4 cents each, but that Chase Ultimate Rewards points are worth 2 cents each.
-This means that the Sapphire Preferred’s bonus could be worth up to $840 when transferred to partners, while the Venture bonus’ welcome offer may be worth up to $600 in travel, on average.
+Based on Bankrate’s points and miles valuations, Capital One miles and Chase Ultimate Rewards points are worth 2 cents each with the right high-value transfer partner.
+This means that the Sapphire Preferred’s bonus could be worth up to $1,200 when transferred to partners, while the Venture bonus’ welcome offer may be worth up to $1,500 in travel, on average.

 These values assume you’ll take advantage of each issuer’s transfer partners to maximize return.
-But even if you prefer to keep your redemptions simple, the Sapphire Preferred wins.
-When you redeem Capital One miles for travel, with the issuer or any other site, your miles are worth 1 cent each.
+But if you redeem Capital One miles for travel, with the issuer or any other site, your miles are worth 1 cent each.
 But with Sapphire Preferred points, each is worth 1.25 cents if you redeem through the Ultimate Rewards travel portal.

 Rewards rate winner: Capital One Venture